Atled9/KandR_2E_practice/README.md

-This repository contains the solutions to the exercises in Brian Kernighan and Dennis Ritchie's "The C Programming Language 2nd Edition".
+This repository contains solutions to the exercises in "The C Programming Language 2nd Edition" by Brian Kernighan and Dennis Ritchie.
 I will also implement the examples shown in each chapter